Posted on December 15, 2025.

 Neither my family nor my region of birth have I had the power to choose.
 Neither have my parents, nor has anyone else.
 Neither have our human minds had any say in the strange conflict that led to their emergence.
 That is, although the mind absorbs the unrestrained impacts of its environment without a choice, it's somehow ensured that it has any freedom over its choices, aka free will.

 Will this idea of freedom ever widen, as it hinges on the passing of time?
 No free will at all in prehistoric times.
-As soon as writing systems emerged a few centuries later, had we just learned to communicate with conscious decision?
+As soon as writing systems emerged later, had we just learned to communicate with conscious decision?
 It's centuries ahead of now that we'll be controlling even our bodily perception of pain, becoming actors of eternal happiness.
 Even if the common view on the meaning of life will be that of existential nihilism, our interpretations won't be as pessimistic as we claim now.
 Masses of suicides we commit, but no individual one feels painful or even originates from pain.
 We recall the dinosaurs and imagine this evolution theory, revisionist history, and foretold prophecy.

 Holding that any action is driven by mental processes that precede it, like thinking and decision, this essay reflects on the presence of free will, starting with a commentary on psychiatry as a point of departure.